 More than just a noise, the Hum is also capable of manifesting as vibrations felt throughout the body and is often accompanied by a suite of physical symptoms that includes headaches, nausea, and pain in the ears.

-“The Hum” has been blamed on a variety of sources, including HAARP (High Frequency Active Auroral Research Program).
+“The Hum” has been blamed on a variety of sources.
 It gained considerable notoriety in Taos, Mexico, where a small percentage of its population experience the odd humming sound.